 - Connecting the device to the CloudPlugs IoT service using Edge One™, a SmartPlug™ agent, a PicoPlug™ or a connection library.

-- Developing or configuring the device application, Edge One™ or SmartPlug™ will publish and subscribe to channels in CloudPlugs IoT.
+- Developing or configuring the device application, Edge One™ or SmartPlug™ to publish and subscribe to topics/channels in CloudPlugs IoT.

-- Developing a control application or dashboard to receive data and issue commands to the device
+- Developing a control application or dashboard with the Control Designer or your favorite web development tool to visualize data and issue commands to the device.

 - A CloudPlugs account to access the CloudPlugs IoT service platform.